benbalter/WP-Resume/readme.txt

 Features include:

 * Support for sections (e.g., education, experience), organizations (e.g., somewhere state university, Cogs, Inc.), positions (e.g., bachelor of arts, chief widget specialist), and details (e.g., grew bottom line by 15%, president of the sustainability club)
+* Supports multiple resumes, on the same page, or on their own
 * Follows best practices in resume layout and design
 * One click install, just start adding content
 * Drag and drop ordering of resume elements